JacksonRudnick/Tokenizer/README.md

 # TODO

-Make the output file the name of the intial file we are reading
+Make the output file the name of the initial file we are reading

 Make sure that the identifier syntax is correct so that numbers can't be at the front